marcelosousa/website/content/authors/admin/_index.md

 I am working on methodologies and technologies towards a new generation of products to improve how people collaborate with others and their cyber-physical ecosystems.

-My interests encompass a broad spectrum of areas.
-Besides the ever growing list of theoretical problems, I am focused on the following:
+My interests encompass a broad spectrum of areas:

 - [Computer-aided software analysis](./project/code-analysis).
-I'm actively working on the combination of state-of-the-art research in mathematical logic, software analysis and technologies to build tools that understand code at the global scale (think all code snippets available online).
+I'm actively working on the combination of state-of-the-art research in mathematical logic, software analysis and technologies to build tools that understand code at the global scale.

 - [Epistemology and big data](./project/big-data).
-I am working on tools that improve data filtering  so that not only they are exposed to reliable information but they can also understand how to progress in their learning.
+I am working on tools that improve data filtering to guide people in learning processes.

 - The intersection of material engineering, bio-engineering, IoT and architecture.

-- The process of learning (in particular natural languages) in the brain and their impact on human relationships.

-For more details and projects, see my [ongoing projects](#projects) and don't hesitate to contact me for more information!
+I write about Software Development and Code Quality on a weekly basis on **[Medium](https://medium.com/@marceloabsousa)**.
+For more details, don't hesitate to contact me!

-I hold a D.Phil.
-(PhD) in Computer Science from the University of Oxford.
-I have been fortunate to have experienced universities and companies in Portugal, Canada, The Netherlands, Switzerland, Turkey, USA and the United Kingdom.
-For more details on my education and industrial experience, see my [résumé](./files/cv.pdf).